Nevenall/foundryvtt-shadowrun6e/README.md

 ## We are Actively Looking for Maintainers

 This system is up for adoption.
-Create an issue https://github.com/Nevenall/foundry-shadowrun6e/issues or find me on twitter if you're interested.
+Create an issue https://github.com/Nevenall/foundry-shadowrun6e/issues if you're interested.

 ## Licenses